kura/blackhole/man/source/blackhole_config.rst

     *mode=* and *delay=* -- allows setting a response mode and delay per listener.
 :Added:
-    #. `2.1.4` -- added optional mode and delay flags
-    #. `2.0.8` -- introduced the new IPv6 aware syntax

 `:465` is equivalent to listening on port 465 on all IPv4 addresses and `:::465` is equivalent to listening on port 465 on all IPv6 addresses.